Tikvah Alper

-Tikvah Alper (22 January 1909 – 2 February 1995) trained as a physicist and became a distinguished radiobiologist.
+Tikvah Alper (22 January 1909 – 2 February 1995) was a distinguished radiobiologist, who had trained as a physicist.
 Among many other initiatives and discoveries, she was among the first to find evidence indicating that the infectious agent in scrapie does not contain nucleic acid: a finding that was instrumental in understanding the development of the prion theory.
 She was director of the MRC Experimental Radiopathology Unit, Hammersmith Hospital, London, UK, 1962–1974.

 Early life and career

 Tikvah Alper was born in South Africa, the youngest of four daughters in a family of Jewish refugees from Russia.
 As a schoolgirl at Durban Girls' High School, she was described as "the most intellectually distinguished girl ever to attend the school", and matriculated with distinction a year early.
 She graduated with distinction in physics from University of Cape Town in 1929, and then studied in Berlin with the nuclear physicist Lise Meitner in 1930–32, publishing a prize-winning paper on delta rays produced by alpha particles in 1933.

 In 1932, she returned to South Africa to marry the (later) renowned bacteriologist Max Sterne, the inventor of the most effective livestock vaccine for anthrax.
 She kept her maiden name throughout her marriage.
-Because married women were not then permitted to work at University, Tikvah and Max established a home laboratory where they worked together.
+Because married women were not then permitted to work at university, Tikvah and Max established a home laboratory where they worked together.
 Their sons, Jonathan and Michael, were born in 1935 and 1936.
 From then on, Tikvah Alper combined demands of motherhood (Jonathan was born profoundly deaf), marriage and career.
 These included pre- and post-war spells in England, where she worked with the pioneer radiobiologist, Douglas Lea.

 Over ten years from 1937, Tikvah retrained and then also worked as a teacher of the deaf.
 Her physics training and technical skills were evident in her published research on making speech articulation visible, for use in speech training for deaf children She became head of the Biophysics section of the South African National Physics Laboratory in 1948.